jitsi/jitsi-meet-spot/spot-client/docs/creating_a_huddle_room_calendar.md

 1. At the top there should be a dropdown to select editing of resources instead of buildings, if not already selected.
 1. Click the big yellow circle with the + and proceed through room creation flow.

-At this point the room resource be been created.
+At this point the room resource should be created.
 It can now be added to meetings.
-During the spot setup flow, the room should show up as a sync-able calendar.
+During the Spot-TV setup flow, the room should show up as a sync-able calendar.

 ## Creating a room for Outlook

-1. Login in as an Office 365 admin.
+1. Log in as an Office 365 admin.
 1. Proceed to the resources dashboard. https://admin.microsoft.com/AdminPortal/Home#/ResourceMailbox
 1. Click the + Add button to create a room.